funnybrum/sharp_eye_V2/README.md

 The camera configuration resides in the following files:

 * camX_mask.png - a black and white motion detection mask.
 A black area in that mask indicates that no motion detection is performed for that area.
-* camX.yaml - the cammera settings.
+* camX.yaml - the camera settings.
 * common.yaml - common settings for all cameras (email account settings and credentials).

 Check the camX.yaml as start.
 Most of the required details are there.